Vlade Janakievski

 Vlade Janakievski (born April 10, 1957) is a former American football placekicker for the Ohio State Buckeyes.
-Janakievski was born in North Macedonia while it was part of Yugoslavia and moved to the United States with his parents in 1967 at the age of 10.
+Janakievski was born in the Socialist Republic of Macedonia while it was part of Yugoslavia and moved to the United States with his parents in 1967 at the age of 10.
 He graduated from Whitehall Yearling high School in 1976, where he was the placekicker on the football team.

 He was a walk-on player from the soccer team who handled the placekicking duties for the Buckeyes in the 1977–1980 seasons.

 During Janakievski's career at Ohio State he: